wp-plugins/kill-ie6/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload "myyoutubeplaylist" to the "/wp-content/plugins/" directory
+1. Upload "kill-ie6" to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress

 == Frequently Asked Questions ==